-Temperature
+Climate

 Vapor pressure deficit is typically calculated from the temperature fluctuations during the day, and accounts for the effect of elevated atmospheric CO2.
 CO2 affects growth in two ways; 1) it increases water use efficiency and 2) it increases the reference rate of photosynthesis (Amax).
 The temperature reduction factor increases from 0 at PsnTMin, to 1 at PsnTOpt.
 Supra-optimal temperatures do not reduce the temperature reduction factor (unless DTEMP=true; see Section 7.22), but net photosynthesis is reduced by VPD effects on conductance and elevated water stress through increased evaporation and transpiration.
 Foliar respiration is calculated as a user-defined fraction of maximum gross photosynthesis, modified by a temperature reduction factor using a Q-10 relationship.
 When Wythers=true, foliar respiration is modified to account for acclimation to temperature (see Section 7.21).